AndyB-WHG/e-volve-retail/README.md

     Actions:  Get object

 42. Now paste the 'Amazon Resource Name' (ARN) you saved earlier into the Amazon Resource Name (ARN) box.
+Keep the number handy as it will be required again later.

 43. Click 'Add Statement'